Blue Apple Theatre: Apple Core

 In Autumn 2011, the six Apple Core actors (four with Down syndrome) created the company's first major touring production, the hard-hitting "Living Without Fear", which addressed the difficult subject of disability hate crime as perpetrated towards people with learning disabilities.
 The play toured nationally and was performed to over 4,000 people including MPs and ministers in Parliament and over 600 school children and 800 police personnel.
 The Hampshire Chronicle described the play as "the most powerful production seen in Winchester for many years".
 "Living Without Fear" had its second tour in March and April 2013.
-In March 2012, Blue Apple Theatre received funding from the Home Office for the filmmaker William Jessop to create a film adaptation of the play for and with Hampshire Constabulary.
+In March 2012, Blue Apple Theatre received funding from the Home Office for the filmmaker Will Jessop to create a film adaptation of the play for and with Hampshire Constabulary.

 In May 2012, the Apple Core actors created a new touring production of Hamlet and in 2014 toured Much Ado About Nothing to theatres across the south of England and at RADA.